Deptford Mall: 20th century

 The fully enclosed mall opened in August 1975 with three anchor stores, Bamberger's, Sears, and Wanamaker's, and over 150 specialty stores.
 In 1986, Bamberger's became Macy's.
 In 1995, the Wanamaker's store became Hecht's.
 Hecht's became Strawbridge's in 1996 after its parent company, May Department Stores, acquired the Strawbridge's chain.
 In 2000, construction began to build a JCPenney as a fourth anchor, which opened on August 1, 2001.
 In 2006, the Strawbridge's store closed after Federated Department Stores acquired May Department Stores; the Strawbridge's was replaced by Boscov's.

-On August 5, 1996, an armed gunman attempted to rob an armored vehicle inside the mall.
+On August 5, 1996, a gunman attempted to rob an armored vehicle inside the mall.
 During the shootout, the gunman and a 17-year-old youth were killed on the scene.
 A younger girl who was in critical condition after being hit by ricochet later died from her injuries at the hospital.